Top 15 Nursing Trends to Watch in 2022

 While California and Massachusetts remain the only states to mandate nurse staffing ratios, 12 others have passed laws intended to address nurse staffing levels in hospitals.
 Seven of these states require hospitals to form staffing committees charged with implementing optimal staffing levels.

-Nursing Trends: No. 8 — Hospitals Experiment With Scheduling and Perks
+9. Hospitals Are Experimenting With Scheduling and Perks

 Many employers are turning to part-time employees to provide coverage in shifts.
 For example, hiring two nurses who want to work 27.5 hours per week is more optimal than having one nurse work 55 hours alone.